Ash258/AlvaoApiDefinition/README.md

 Purpose of this repository is to scrape **publicly available** documentation of Alvao Custom Apps to make local development of Custom Apps easier with help of IDE suggestions of all possible methods/properties/...

-It is not ideal as Alvao is being compiled with Dotnet Framework and not Dotnet core, so you can face with false positive error about missing functions.
-But everything can be fixed locally (Using extension methods and so on...) in files that will not be copied to Alvao script file.

 ## How to use

 1. Create new dotnet project